 We usually ride a fishing boat in Kanagawa and Chiba next to Tokyo, but we found Shizuoka had various choices for fishing too.
 In Shimizu or Yaizu area near Suruga Bay, there are fishing boats to ride.

-The cost of fishing boat was 7,000 yen per person for a half-day.
+The cost of fishing boat was 7,000 yen per person for a half-day including fishing tackles.
 We got over 100 small fish.
 Usually, anglers release those kinds of small fish, but we could not resist eating them as fried fish and so we brought all of them with us.

 After fishing at Suruga Bay, we had Sushi for lunch.
 There were many tasty Sushi restaurants in Shizuoka.
 Especially in spring time, you can have very fresh raw shirasu (baby anchovy).
 Only fresh shirasu can be served raw.

-Mt.
-Fuji is an active volcano, so there are many rocks and small stones on its slopes.
-I prefer to see Mt.
-Fuji from different angles.
+Mount Fuji is an active volcano, so there are many rocks and small stones on its slopes.
+I prefer to see Mount Fuji from different angles.

 Over 300 years history of agriculture

 My favorite cafe is Kawamura Noen near the Miho no Matsubara area.
 After 300 years of history through 12 generations, Kawamura has started a new cafe serving tomato parfait.
 It sounded strange, but it tasted so sweet and was addictive.
 You can also enjoy various kinds of fruit smoothies and snacks at Kawamura Noen.